 - All Just a Dream: The recent two teasers and the books show that the events from 1-4 are all dreams.
 The tortures of 5, however, are real.

 - Alternate Universe: Quite a few things are different from the main games, such as Bonnie being female.

 - Artistic License Biology: The novel starts with a contagious super cancer.
 Let's just leave it at that.

-- Big-Bad Ensemble: The big one is between Purple Guy and Green Guy.
+- Big Bad Ensemble: The big one is between Vincent (Purple Guy) and Gron (Green Guy).

 - Big Bad: The Puppet for the first 2 games, Lockjaw for 3, his gold variant for 4 and either Torture Freddy, Torture Lockjaw, or Torture Device for the fifth game.